thephoeron/REDSHIFTNET/README.md

 Dependencies
 ------------

+Note (11/25/2013): *CSS-Lite in process of being replaced by CL-CSS, for better CSS3 support*.

 REDSHIFTNET should theoretically run anywhere SBCL runs, but has only been tested on Linux and OS X.

 * Linux x86_64 or OS X Server